Homogeneous deformations of toric pairs: Introduction

 Starting from a primitive vector $w \in M$ and a polytope $F \subseteq w^\perp \subseteq N_\RR$ satisfying certain conditions (see Definition~\ref{def:factor}) with respect to the Fano polytope $P \subseteq N_\RR$, it is possible to construct another Fano polytope $P' := \mathrm{mut}_{w,F}(P) \subseteq N_\RR$ (see Definition~\ref{def:mutation}).
 This procedure is called \emph{mutation} \cite{sigma} and its motivation lies in the study of Mirror Symmetry for Fano varieties \cite{mirror_symmetry_and_fano_manifolds, conjectures}.

 It was observed by Nathan Ilten \cite{ilten_sigma} that if two Fano polytopes $P$ and $P'$ in $N_\RR$ are related by a mutation then the corresponding Fano varieties $X_P$ and $X_{P'}$ are two closed fibres of a flat family over $\PP^1$.
-Ilten's construction relies on the theory of deformations of T-varieties.
+Ilten's construction relies on the theory of deformations of T-varieties developed in \cite{deformations_T_varieties}.

-Here we apply our Theorem~\ref{thm:deformations_projective_toric_pairs_easy} (i.e. Theorem~\ref{thm:deformations_projective_toric_pairs}) to this case because the toric boundary $\partial X_P$ is an ample $\QQ$-Cartier $\ZZ$-divisor on $X_P$ and the combinatorial conditions in the definition of mutation allows us to construct a $\partial$-deformation datum.
+Here we apply our Theorem~\ref{thm:deformations_projective_toric_pairs_easy} (i.e.\ Theorem~\ref{thm:deformations_projective_toric_pairs}) to this case because the toric boundary $\partial X_P$ is an ample $\QQ$-Cartier $\ZZ$-divisor on $X_P$ and the combinatorial conditions in the definition of mutation allows us to construct a $\partial$-deformation datum.
 We will show that $X_P$ and $X_{P'}$ are two fibres of the flat family of divisors defined by a trinomial in the Cox coordinates of a projective toric variety of dimension $\dim X_P + 1$.
 In addition to what was done by Ilten, we can show that also the toric boundary $\partial X_P$ deforms to $\partial X_{P'}$.

-\begin{theorem} Let $P$ and $P'$ be two Fano polytopes related by a mutation, let $X_P$ and let $X_{P'}$ be the corresponding Fano toric varieties with toric boundaries $\partial X_P$ and $\partial X_{P'}$.
+\begin{theorem} Let $P$ and $P'$ be two Fano polytopes related by a mutation.
+Let $X_P$ (resp.\ $X_{P'}$) be the Fano toric variety associated to the spanning fan of $P$ (resp.\ $P'$) and let $\partial X_P$ (resp.\ $\partial X_{P'}$) be the toric boundary of $X_P$ (resp.\ $X_{P'}$).
 Then there exists a commutative diagram

 such that $V$ is an open subscheme of $\PP^2_\CC$, the morphism $\cB \into \cX$ is a closed embedding, the morphisms $\cB \to V$ and $\cX \to V$ are projective and flat, and there are two closed points in $V$ for which the base change of the diagram to them are the closed embeddings $\partial X_P \into X_P$ and $\partial X_{P'} \into X_{P'}$ over $\Spec \CC$, respectively. \end{theorem}